 The Spyderco Tenacious G-10 is a full-size, utilitarian blade with some unique attributes that deserve your attention.

-In assessing blade and edge integrity, we have to look at a whole range of things.
+In assessing blade and edge integrity, we have to look at a range of things.
 First, of course, is the initial sharpness.
 No knife will pass muster if it comes from the manufacturer dull.
 The Spyderco can shave you.
 That's good.
-Next, the blade material informs edge integrity and sharpening characteristics, to some degree.
-The 8Cr13Mov steel that Spyderco uses in the Tenacious knife is highly regarded, but not the best in the business.
+Next, the blade material informs edge integrity and sharpening characteristics to some degree.
+The 8Cr13Mov steel Spyderco uses in the Tenacious G-10 is highly regarded but not the best in the business.

-For shoppers with a modicum of knife knowledge, the 8Cr13Mov steel is a Chinese interpretation of the famous AUS8 steel you may have heard of and is used in our Top Pick SOG Trident Elite.
+For shoppers with a modicum of knife knowledge, the 8Cr13Mov steel is a Chinese interpretation of the famous AUS8 steel you may have heard of.
 Finally, the performance of the blade material is informed by the hardening process used.
 The best steel, unhardened or hardened poorly, is useless.
 Poor steel, hardened well, can perform quite well.
 Each knife manufacturer is relatively tight-lipped about its hardening process, and only the most die-hard knife users and reviewers, with special instrumentation, can deduce the worth of the hardening process.
-Rest assured that Spyderco's hardening process is high.
+Rest assured that Spyderco's hardening process is high quality.
 What we end up with, then, is a blade that sits right in the middle of our test roster.

-All the knives we tested are well built.
-To make a tight, durable knife is fairly easy.
-To stand out, a well-built knife must optimize the other attributes.
-Using excellent materials and processes in the blade, as well as carefully tuning the portability and ergonomic qualities speak to the underlying construction quality.
+All the knives we tested are well-built.
+Making a tight, durable knife is fairly easy.
+So a well-built knife must optimize the other attributes to stand out from the crowd.
+Using excellent materials and processes in the blade and carefully tuning the portability and ergonomic qualities speak to the underlying construction quality.
 Finally, doing so at a reasonable weight is crucial.
-If it easy to make a sturdy knife, it is harder to do so at a moderate to low weight.
-The Spyderco is among heaviest knives in our review.
-The old school Buck Knives Famous Folder is more burdensome, and that by a ton.
-Of the modern-constructed knives, few are more substantial than the Tenacious.
-This suggests quality, both in initial impression and in a deeper examination.
+If it is easy to make a sturdy knife, it is harder to do so at a moderate to low weight.
+Thi Spyderco knife is among the heaviest in our review.
+Of the modern-constructed knives, few are more substantial than the Tenacious G-10.
+This suggests quality, both in the initial impression and in a deeper examination.